 - Here are some more tips on how to create relevance.

 - The more realistic, bite-sized, and application-focused your eLearning courses are the better.
 Employees want actionable tips, recommendations, pinpoint information, answers to questions they face, and tools that help them at their jobs.

 6) Save money

 Maximize your training budget by knowing your learners better than you know yourself.
-When you know whom your target learner is you can create courses that are truly useful, relevant and engaging.
+When you know who your target learner is you can create courses that are truly useful, relevant, and engaging.
 This means the training isn't a waste of resources.

 Here’s how following an audience-centered approach in eLearning can help you save money:

 - Cookie-cutter learning solutions do not benefit all learners.
-So you end up wasting the learners’ time that translates into lost productivity.
+So you end up wasting the learners’ time which translates into lost productivity.

 - Cookie-cutter learning solutions do not address knowledge gaps.
 So at the end of the learning, the learners are still liable to make mistakes at work and disregard compliance policies.
 Errors, slips, mistakes, and policy violations can be costly.

 - When you have the learner at the center of your design, you can increase the speed and effectiveness of transforming bland concepts into powerful learning experiences.